isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 -  ``lease6-resend-ddns`` - resends a request to update DNS entries for an existing lease.

+-  ``lease4-write`` - writes the IPv4 memfile lease database into a file.

+-  ``lease6-write`` - writes the IPv6 memfile lease database into a file.

 All commands use JSON syntax and can be issued either using the control channel (see :ref:`ctrl-channel`) or Control Agent (see :ref:`kea-ctrl-agent`).